frederic-perez/AmE-dictionary/data/dictionary.md

 __have bigger fish to fry__ _idiom_ :two: To have more important things to do.
 __have egg on (one's) face__ _idiom_ To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)
 __have enough on (one's) plate__ _idiom_ To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.
+__have good antennae__ _idiom_ To be very sensitive (to something); to have a keen sense of detection or perception.
+Likened to the antennae of (e.g.) an insect, which are extremely sensitive to environmental stimuli.
 __have had (one's) chips__ _idiom_ To be defeated; to fail completely; to die or be killed.
 A reference to chips (small plastic disks) used to make wagers when gambling.
 __have hot pants (for someone)__ _idiom_
 __have it easy__ _idiom_ To have or be in a particularly comfortable or relaxed position, such that makes for an easier life.